jeongah-jasmine-lee/cs690r/README.md

 ## How to Run
 1. Model training: Run `exp/main.ipynb`
 2. Visualization: Run `exp/visualization.ipynb`.
-It will takes 3-5 minutes.
+It will take 3-5 minutes per file to run.